 Yellow group — SECOND HALVES OF DRINK NAMES

-a type of drink, e.g. 'Gin and Tan', also known as a 'Gin and Tonic' variant
+a type of drink, e.g. 'Gin and Tan', made with gin and tonic water

 Green group — SECOND HALVES OF DRINK NAMES

-part of a drink name, e.g. 'Dark 'N' Stormy', a cocktail made with rum and ginger beer
+a type of drink, e.g. 'Dark 'N' Stormy', made with dark rum and ginger beer

 Word definitions